mattermost/docs/source/install/common-prod-deploy-tar.rst

 **Deploy Generic Linux**

 1. Install and configure a PostgreSQL or MySQL database.
-Refer to one of the guides below to deploy the database based on your operating system:

-   - :ref:`Ubuntu <install/installing-ubuntu-2004-LTS:install a database>`
-   - :ref:`Debian <install/install-debian:install a database>`
-   - :ref:`RHEL <install/install-rhel-8:install a database>`
+See the following guides for details:

+ - :doc:`Prepare your Mattermost PostgreSQL database </install/prepare-mattermost-database>`
+ - :doc:`Prepare your Mattermost MySQL database </install/prepare-mattermost-mysql-database>`

 2. Log in to the server that will host Mattermost Server and open a terminal window.